mgol/grunt-check-dependencies/README.md

     // Path to a directory containing the package to test.
 By default the current app is tested.
     packageDir: string,

+    // Ensures all installed dependencies are specified in `package.json` or `bower.json`.
+    // `false` by default.
+    onlySpecified: boolean,

     // If true, on error, instead of failing the task, `npm install` will be invoked for the user.
     // `false` by default.
     install: boolean,